Christopher-Loynes/DisasterDetectionTool/README.md

 The ‘Testing’ folder contains 3 scripts:

-1) 'Unigrams' - test a Naive Bayes (benchmark), linear Support Vector Classifier, Logistic Regression and Random Forest text classifier on unigrams using Term Frequency Inverse Document Frequency (TF-IDF), ten-fold cross validation and stratified K-sampling.
+1) 'Unigrams' - test the 4 text classifiers on unigrams using Term Frequency Inverse Document Frequency (TF-IDF), ten-fold cross validation and stratified K-sampling.
 Different tests can be performed for each classifier, adjusting the values of classifier-specific parameters (lines 607-610).
 The micro-average Accuracy and AUC values (using ROC curves) are calculated, since the 'Agg_Reduced.csv.zip' dataset contains a class imbalance.

 2) 'Bigrams' - test the same text classifiers via the same techniques but on bigrams.
 The code is identical, except the 'ngram_range' in line 583, as part of the TfidfVectorizer and the subsequent use of the TF-IDF vector.